Playing the ROI Game: How Gaming Advertisers Are Winning a $150 Billion+ Market

 Overall, calculating ROAS at the most granular level possible will help you find pockets of optimizations within your campaign for a particular media channel.
 These will inform how to shift your budget to increase your potential for greater ROAS results/outcomes and gain an edge in a very competitive landscape.

 Eric Seifert’s Mobile Dev Memo’s guide to mobile marketing notes that a ROAS-centric campaign optimization strategy is essential to have in order to understand how cohorts deliver ROAS overtime.
 He notes that identifying what your ROAS target should be is “similar to mapping an LTV curve onto cohort performance, but the difference is that the specific value of cumulative revenue delivered by a cohort isn’t important, but rather the relative value of that revenue to acquisition costs.”

 So, how are you tracking acquisition costs and the return on your investment or ad spend?
 Is this still a manual process for you?
 Is your current method of collecting spend data and matching it to your attribution data on a cohort-basis efficient?
-Or, is this prohibiting you from launching campaigns with new partners or scaling in new markets effectively?
+Or, is the lack of a sophisticated cost aggregation solution prohibiting you from launching campaigns with new partners or scaling in new markets effectively?